Your Call Center Manager Playbook

 Quick snapshot of today’s call center

 As you look at improving your skills as a call center manager, we want to give you a little heads up about its current state.
 Despite the upward trend of companies putting more effort into improving their workplace culture, call centers still have an average turnover rate of 45 percent.
-Global consulting group Mercer, sites non-challenging work, lack of recognition, no career growth or development and inflexible work environment as key contributors to high turnover.
+Global consulting group Mercer, cites non-challenging work, lack of recognition, no career growth or development and inflexible work environment as key contributors to high turnover.

 Not surprisingly, their report found that turnover is highest among entry-level agents, and tapers off as those move up in ranks.
 In fact, turnover rates drop considerably, to 20 percent, among intermediate staff and then down even more significantly for senior agents (12 percent), team leaders (11 percent), team supervisors (7 percent) and team managers (6 percent).